stefanpenner/ember-app-kit/README.md

 * server
   * The express server has been exposed and now lives under this directory.

-  * This essentially replaces the API Stub in favor of a real Express App, so you can now enhance and customize the static server or develop the API and turn it into a full MEAN-like solution.
+## API-Stub

+* api-stub
+  * Run `ember generate api-stub` to wire this up again

 ## Cleanup

-You can remove the Gruntfile, tasks, and the api-stub directory, since we won't be needing them anymore.
+You can remove the Gruntfile, tasks, since we won't be needing them anymore.

 ### Troubleshooting